sohv/sohv.github.io/_posts/2025-05-23-predicting-whats-next.md

 thumbnail: "/assets/images/blog/img.jpg"
 ---

 Google doesn't track your _____ - you can fill this sentence up with words like location, photos, daydreams and thoughts.
 But, how does a language model like ChatGPT, Claude, and Gemini do it ?
+This question forms the basis of language modeling, an exciting area of research in natural language processing.
+To understand this

 <img src="/assets/images/blog/word.png" alt="Next word prediction visualization" style="max-width: 100%; height: auto; margin: 1rem auto; border-radius: 8px; display: block;">